Applications for 2020 are now open. Please email applications to email@example.com

 - A project proposal (c.
 1000 words) demonstrating how the project will meet the objectives of the Grant;

 - A list of the investigators (two of whom must be from difference Schools or Centres within the Research School);

-- The CV (max.
+- The short-form CV (c.
 5 pages) and a one paragraph statement of each investigator’s academic achievements relative to opportunity (c.
 250 words);

 - Endorsement from the applicant’s Head of School or Centre Director; and